chloeNgo99/Random-Food/README.md

 # Random-Food
 ## Project Introduction
-Create a simple app that helps user decide what to eat with React.
+Create a simple React web app that helps user decide what to eat.

 ## Description
 - A separate data array file that store information about the plate including name and image of the food.